 "Hadoop was complicated, but its value proposition was clear: cheap batch storage and batch analytics.
 We were real-time in nature, which meant we would get compared to Oracle or MongoDB.
 One day, I asked one of our engineers, 'What would you say to a MongoDB user who is using Cassandra for the first time?'
 Her reply still echoes in my head all these years later: 'I would say, 'Put that down before you hurt yourself and go back to playing with toys.'
 I groaned.
 Not only did we have a complicated product but we had a complicated product built by amazing engineers who took some amount of pride in the fact that it was complicated.
 To them, it was a sign of its sophistication and power." — Billy Bosworth

 Bosworth knew that wasn’t a way to win markets, especially when you’re already chasing other players.
 He had to ensure the engineers knew the importance of greater adoption by people who were far less talented.
 He recalls one of his speeches to the team:

-Bosworth sees this as one of the most fundamental lessons that a startup needs to learn: product-market fit is very stage dependent and can change throughout the life of a company.
+Bosworth sees this as one of the most fundamental lessons that a startup needs to learn: product-market fit is very stage-dependent and can change throughout a company's lifespan.
 It was critical to first understand the GTM developed in step one to determine what kind of product was needed at this early stage.
 “Easy” is a meaningless term to an engineer without further context.
 Easy for whom?
 Easy for what function?
 Easy compared to what other database?

 ‣ The user persona was a back-end engineer, not a scripting language hacker.